Touch Controls Not Responding in iOS Emulators — Fix

 Introduction

 Unresponsive taps or misaligned gestures make Android emulators unusable on iPhone or iPad.
 Whether you stream from the cloud, remote into a host, or run a signed IPA runtime, input scaling and overlays often cause the issue.
-This guide provides precise fixes and links to related performance guides like emulator runs slowly on iOS — performance optimization guide and connectivity help in why won’t my Android emulator connect to the server on iOS?.
+This guide provides precise fixes and links to related performance guides like speed up a slow Android emulator on iOS and connectivity help in fix Android emulator server connection on iOS.

 Know Your Input Path